-Students are welcome to wear hats and sunglasses on campus, but to maintain a classroom environment that is free of distractions and reflects an academic atmosphere, sunglasses, hats, and other head coverings are only to be worn outdoors, unless permitted by the teacher and/or staff member.
+Students are welcome to wear hats and sunglasses on campus but must maintain a classroom environment that is free of distractions and reflects an academic atmosphere.
+Sunglasses, hats and other head coverings are not to be worn inside the classrooms and/or at any indoor function except for religious or medical reasons.